kleber-smartdev/Kleber-Smartdev/README.md

 🚀🚀🚀

 ### 🥰 I love people’s interactions and how we can do more together.
-I truly believe that our differences contribute to better solutions because we can tackle different angles simultaneously.
+I truly believe that our differences contribute to better solutions because we can tackle different angles simultaneously.<br>
 I would love to have more time to share more about my professional skills.

 ### 🔥 I have been working in the digital industry for more than a decade.
 In 2009, I started to work with multicultural teams across the globe.
 In 2013 I had a short business program in Toronto, Canada.<br>